jimmychang94/JJCommerce/README.md

 ## Policies
 We are enforcing 2 policies:
 1. Admin Only
 a.
 We are enforcing this policy because we need the ability to edit our inventory but not give access to a regular member
 (This way a random person can't "delete" all of our stock)
 2. Location
 a.
 We are enforcing this policy so we can give promotions to specific locations as we our promotions only apply to certain locations
+3. Member Only
+a.
+We are enforcing this policy so that only members can purchase our products.

+## 3rd Party OAuth
+Microsoft
+Google

+## Product Database Schema/Explanation
+We have a products table to store all the products.
+We have a basket table to store every basket made by every user in our user database.
+We have a basket item table to store the references to the products and the baskets as well as hold the quantity of the product that the user wishes to buy.

 ## Our website:
 Please [click here](http://jandjcommerce.azurewebsites.net/) to access our site.